 - Income generating skills – soap making, tailoring, arts and crafts

 - Health education

-Counselling service is a platform that provides the best possible psychosocial care for teenage girls that are apprehensive about a misunderstanding with their loved ones at home.
-At the centre is offered counselling services to assist and support patients and teenage girls in handling these circumstances.
+- Counselling service is a platform that provides the best possible psychosocial care for teenage girls that are apprehensive about misunderstandings with their communities.
+In Centre counselling services offer support to participants to manage:

 - Anger Management